How You Can Inspire Great Referrals From Your Employees

-Employee Referrals as a Critical Component in Recruiting
+Why Employee Referrals Are a Critical Component of Recruiting

 Employee referrals are a critical component in your efforts to obtain and keep the best potential employees.
 Employee referrals provide better than average candidates because employees know your company culture and have an idea about what employees will work successfully in your organization.